 So, you've created a YouTube channel.
 That's great!
 But now what?
-Chances are you started a YouTube channel to bring attention to your brand, products, or services, so the next logical step is figuring out how to get traffic from your YouTube channel to the other places you do business.
+Chances are you started a YouTube channel to bring attention to your brand, products, or services.
+With a monthly active user base of 2.7 billion, the next logical step is figuring out how to get traffic from your YouTube channel to the other places you do business.
 Or maybe you just want to share other great content with your audience.
 Either way, you're in luck.
 In this article, we're going to teach you how to add clickable links to your YouTube videos.

 Before we show you how to do that, though, we're going to give you a quick overview of the type of content that YouTube allows you to link to from your YouTube videos.
 While none of the allowed or disallowed content will be surprising, it's important to understand YouTube's guidelines so you don't run afoul of the YouTube gods and find yourself kicked off the platform.